skysalisbury/Spaceman/readme.md

 * Make the keys on the keyboard interact with the letter buttons.
 * Add a hint function.
 Eventually add a voice function for accessibility purposes.
 * Add a timer function that once it hits zero the user loses, to speed up the game.
+* Add a function that shows the secretWord even if you lose to show if you were on the right track or not.